Skip to main content

 Autumn (Sept to Nov)

 Autumn combines pleasant weather with fewer crowds, especially post-September, after the summer holidays end.
-Sunsets start to become earlier (around 6:30pm in Oct, then around 4:30pm in Nov), making it easier to catch the transition from day to night without staying out too late.
+Sunsets start to become earlier (around 6:30pm in Oct and 4:30pm in Nov), making it easier to catch the transition from day to night without staying out too late.
 Autumn can also bring rain and cooler temperatures.

 Winter (Dec to Feb)